The Doubting Game

 “Not good at all,” said Kev.

-Riding on a wave of jubilation, the girl teleported to her home on Uthio Minor.
+The girl teleported to her home on Uthio Minor, riding on a wave of jubilation.
 She knew.
 She remembered who she was and what she wanted to do more than anything.
 The only problem was she didn’t know how to do it.
-Still, she was pretty certain she had a head start.
+Still, she was quite certain she had a head start.
 All she had to do was find Arag.
 But, where was he?
 Actually, when was he?
 He could be anywhere in space-time.

-She looked at Kev’s computer and had a thought.
-Kev’s communication device broadcasted messages immediately to every point in the universe.
-She could just send a message out and B24ME, wherever he was, would likely get it.
+The computer interface for the communications device was simple.
+It allowed you to send messages to specific places or groups of places or even to the entire universe.
+She clicked on the button that would allow her to broadcast a message to the entire universe.
 She wrote, “Interested in being on The Show.
 On Earth right now in 2014 at 37 Old Brook Lane, Hoover, Vermont, USA.
 I’ll be waiting.”
 She hit send.

 A response came in.
 “We will be right there.
 Don’t go anywhere.”

 The girl went out into the family room and sat on the couch.
 She knew that being on The Show would be exceptionally challenging and quite painful, but desperately wanted to win the game.
-It would be her first win, something she had wanted for some time.
+If she did manage to win the game, it would be her first win.
+Of course, she had many opportunities to win in the past, but always thought it more fun to mess with Kev and the others.
+But, now, she wanted to win, for reasons that were her own.

-The doorbell rang and she got up and opened the door, seeing a pale blue, lipless alien with a cigarette dangling from its mouth.
+The doorbell rang.
+She got up and opened the door, seeing a pale blue, lipless alien with a cigarette dangling from its mouth.
 The alien held out a little blue cube.
-The girl took the cube, and the alien left without a word.
+The girl took the cube.
+The alien left without a word.

 Moments later, she heard B24ME’s voice.
 He welcomed her to the show, told her the rules and then sent her to Par Four where she had to evade a Hulk death ball, driven by a Hulk Pro.
 B24ME failed to mention how long she would have to evade the death ball and then failed to answer her when she asked.
 She would figure it out.
 She might have to die a few times, but that was a small price to pay for victory.